News / Analysis

 European indices are set to open slightly down this morning after closing mixed on Friday – up 0.63% in London, down 0.31% in Paris.

-The Euro is marginally up after Thursday’s improvement in May’s trade surplus and the ECB’s decision to maintain an even 0% interest rate.
+The Euro is marginally up after Thursday’s improvement in May’s trade A trade balance that is positive as a result of income (exports on the national level) being greater... and the ECB’s decision to maintain an even 0% interest rate.
 Construction output increased significantly by 27.9% in May, following April’s 18% contraction.

-The currency is also enjoying some backwind from EC President von der Leyen hopes that EU leaders will finalise a recovery aid bill today, though how to “carve up” the cake and its ingredients remain points of contention, Reuters reports.
+The A financial medium for the exchange of value.
+In economics, it is the monetary system employed by a ... is also enjoying some backwind from EC President von der Leyen hopes that EU leaders will finalise a recovery aid bill today, though how to “carve up” the cake and its ingredients remain points of contention, Reuters reports.

 Polish PM Morawiecki refuses to sign on due to a clause freezing funds for countries violating the rule of law, and Hungarian PM Orban is accusing Holland’s Mark Rutte of blocking the entire deal.